Point System & Sanctions

 Disciplinary suspension or dismissal may be a resulting outcome of the student conduct process for one serious violation or a series of collected violations.
 These sanctions will be considered when:

-- A student meets or exceeds an of 10 cumulative student conduct points.
+- A student meets or exceeds 10 cumulative student conduct points.

 - A student is found responsible for a second drug violation within one academic year (fall-to-spring or spring-to-fall), regardless of points.